About the Knit I-cord

 Break yarn and pull through the loop.
 With a yarn needle, weave end through the center of I-cord and fasten off, repeat with beginning tail.

 Enjoy making lots of I-cords!
-They have so many uses and can become a staple in your knitting adventures.
+Because they have so many uses and can become a staple in your knitting adventures.

 Want to try this out?